 Generally speaking, engineering is all about compromise.
 A well-designed bicycle needs to be strong enough to withstand the impact and torsion stresses that come with use, but it needs also to be light enough to be ridden comfortably.
 This balance is tricky enough in the modern era, but in the 19th century, before super-strong, ultra-light materials like carbon fiber or aluminum, it was even more difficult.

 Another major principle of structural engineering is that there are usually multiple ways to achieve the same goal.
 Say, for instance, that you want the strongest possible bike frame.
 If the materials are strong enough, the shape doesn’t really matter.
-A solid titanium bike frame, for instance, would be all but unbreakable regardless of shape, but it wouldn’t exactly be practical to ride it, given the weight.
+A solid titanium bike frame, for instance, would be all but unbreakable regardless of shape, but it wouldn’t exactly be practical.

 The Modern Era of Bike Frame Design